 Contact Methods Debt Collectors Can Employ

 Collection agencies and other debt collectors may only call or write to you on a reasonable schedule.
 Constant phone calls and mailings are considered harassing under FDCPA stipulations.
 Likewise, debt collectors can only contact friends, family members, or employers once, and only then if it is an effort to verify contact information or to verify employment.

 Collectors that contact a third party, like a friend, family member, or employer, cannot share any information about the debt with that third party.
 This includes restrictions that prevent debt collectors to disclose any information that informs the third party that the communication is related to debt collection efforts.

 How to Stop a Debt Collector from Communicating with Your Spouse

 Debt collectors can be held accountable for their questionable and illegal practices.
 To stop a collection agent from speaking with your spouse, you can send a formal notice to the collection agency, demanding that they cease communications.
 If your spouse’s name is associated with the debt, both of you must sign the letter.
-Be sure to send the letter certified mail, with a return receipt, so you can prove the debt collector received the communication.
+Be sure to send the letter certified mail, with a return receipt, so you can have evidence that the debt collector received the communication.

 If the collection agent continues to call or write, or uses other harassing and abusive collection techniques, you can speak with an attorney.
 Hiring a lawyer removes the burden of direct debt communications from you entirely.
-Under FDCPA regulations, debt collectors may not contact a consumer if he or she retains legal representation.
+Under FDCPA regulations, debt collectors may not contact a consumer or spouse if he or she retains legal representation.